SitecorePowerShell/Book/security.md

 #### Security Hardening

 The time will come when you need to lock down the SPE module.
-The following section outlines steps you can take to secure the module.
+The following section outlines steps you can take to minimize the surface area for attack.

 ##### Disable Web Services

-You can disable the web services overriding the configuration file `\App_Config\Include\Cognifide.PowerShell.config`.
+You can disable the web services by overriding the following configuration file `\App_Config\Include\Cognifide.PowerShell.config`.

 Look for the following section and enable/disable as needed.